 There are several ways for a spam filter to be identified.
-One of the most common ways to detect a spam filter is by looking at your reporting and seeing a contact with an abnormally high score, check to see whether the number of total clicks and number of total views are identical.
-If so this is a sign that an email filtering system has been activated and the email campaign has been registered as spam, and therefore is the reason that the score in reporting is massively affected.
-It is important to remember that the high number of clicks are usually just for the 'recipient web version from plain text'.
-The email filtering system interacts with the plain text version of the campaign and that is the link that is clicked.
+One of the most common ways to detect a spam filter is by looking at your reporting and seeing a contact with an abnormally high score, and check to see whether the number of total clicks and number of total views are identical.
+If they are, this is a sign that an email filtering system has been activated and the email campaign has been registered as spam, and therefore is the reason that the score in reporting is massively affected.

 What do I need to do?

 One procedure that can help to minimalize the chance of email filtering systems affecting your campaigns is to always check for content that could be picked up as spam.
 For example, financial content has proved to be a trigger in many cases so when creating a campaign it is always important to keep this in mind.
 Alternatively, you can ask the contacts receiving your campaign to add you to their allow list, or to contact the company designing these systems.

 How do I filter out those recipients in custom reports?

 Unfortunately there is no easy way to filter this data unless a cap is put on the score in the reporting section.
 The best course of action is to ask contacts to complete whitelisting, which has proved successful in many cases or to simply contact the email systems company support.